inBeat/inbeat-website/content/top-influencers/tiktok/food/italy/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Italy In 2023
+title: Top 10 Food TikTok Influencers In Italy In 2024
 description: >-
-  Find top food TikTok influencers in Italy in 2023.
-Most popular hashtags: #perte #food #neiperte #foodporn.
+  Find top food TikTok influencers in Italy in 2024.
+Most popular hashtags: #perte #food #foryou #foodporn.
 platform: TikTok
 hits: 231
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: inBeat has 231 TikTok influencers like this in Italy for you to pitch.
+text_bottom: Our search engine aggregates 231 TikTok influencers like this in Italy for you to contact.
 profiles:
   - username: "tortaoragione"
     fullname: >-